 The Roller Coaster Life

-I think we could all agree that, (as woman especially), we constantly go back and forth between feeling like we're not enough and feeling like we're too much.
+I think we could all agree that (as women especially), we constantly go back and forth between feeling like we're not enough and feeling like we're too much.

 Can I get an amen?!

 We end up feeling stuck because our best doesn't seem to be enough, and at the same time our best seems to be too much for some around us.
 We start to wonder if we're fighting a losing battle.
 Our weaknesses feel like they disqualify us and our strengths feel like they alienate us.